-Researching the revenues derived from problem gambling in other countries helps policy makers in Minnesota estimate revenue from problem gambling in this state.
-Currently, studying information from other states and countries is the best option since this data is not collected in Minnesota.
+Researching the revenues derived from problem gambling in other jurisdictions helps policy makers in Minnesota estimate revenue from problem gambling in this state.
+The Minnesota Department of Human Services is hopeful that the 2019 survey data will serve as the basis for future problem gambling prevalence surveys in Minnesota.